k4nfr3/WFP_EDR/README.md

 # Disclaimer
 This tool is intended solely for academic purposes and must not be utilized for any unlawful activities or any activities that breach ethical guidelines and regulations.

+# Known technique
+I stumbled on reading Nightawk 0.2.6 release note, and it seems this eaxct same idea of blocking flow has been implemented with their FireBlock

 # Build
 ```
 cd WFP_experiments